ibm-cloud-docs/devsecops/devsecops-cos-bucket-evidence.md

 Pipelines put objects (evidence, evidence summary, and artifacts) and read objects (evidence summary) from Buckets.
 The tools do not alter or delete objects or create, update, or delete Buckets.

-Use the following access policies to access the {{site.data.keyword.cos_short}} buckets:
+Use the following access policies to access the Cloud {{site.data.keyword.cos_short}} buckets:

 * Object Reader, required for continuous delivery pipeline runs, to create Evidence Summary
 * Object Writer, required for both continuous integration and continuous delivery pipelines